maartenba/maartenba.github.io/_posts/2019-07-30-indexing-searching-nuget-with-azure-functions-and-search.markdown

 [$select=Id,Version,NormalizedVersion,LastEdited,Published - $filter=LastEdited gt {timestamp}](https://www.nuget.org/api/v2/Packages?$select=Id,Version,NormalizedVersion,LastEdited,Published&$orderby=LastEdited%20desc&$filter=LastEdited%20gt%20datetime%272012-01-01%27)

 In short: we retrieved just the fields we were interested in (Id, Version and some timestamps), and filtered the results to packages after the last time we checked for packages.
-With the idea nad version we can build the download URL, fetch the package and do our thing.
+With the idea and version we can build the download URL, fetch the package and do our thing.

 Now, between 2015 and now a number of things happened...
 First, increased NuGet usage and an increasing number of NuGet packages!
 The daily upload counts were increasing, and our indexer kept receiving more and more work.